zhutoutoutousan/A-study-note-as-a-beginner/study/psychology/terminology.md

 - (verb)hold or express opinions that are at variance with those previously, commonly, or officially expressed.
 ### Dissenter
 ## E
+### Engorge
+- cause to swell with blood, water, or another fluid.
 ### Epoch
 - --> Epic
+### Exemplary
+- (adj)serving as a desirable model; representing the best of its kind.
 ## F
 ### Fallacy
 ### Falsism